nim-lang/Nim/doc/manual.rst

    echo FooBar

 ::
-   nim c -d:FooBar=42 foobar.c
+   nim c -d:FooBar=42 foobar.nim

 In the above example, providing the -d flag causes the symbol ``FooBar`` to be overwritten at compile time, printing out 42.
 If the ``-d:FooBar=42`` were to be omitted, the default value of 5 would be used.
+To see if a value was provided, `defined(FooBar)` can be used.

+The syntax `-d:flag` is actually just a shortcut for `-d:flag=true`.

 Custom annotations
 ------------------